The Night Watch

 Militia Company of District II under the Command of Captain Frans Banninck Cocq, also known as The Shooting Company of Frans Banning Cocq and Willem van Ruytenburch, but commonly referred to as The Night Watch (De Nachtwacht), is a 1642 painting by Rembrandt van Rijn.
 It is in the collection of the Amsterdam Museum but is prominently displayed in the Rijksmuseum as the best-known painting in its collection.
 The Night Watch is one of the most famous Dutch Golden Age paintings.
-Rembrandt's large painting (363 × 437 cm) is famed for transforming a group portrait of a civic guard company into a compelling drama energized by light and shadow (tenebrism).
+Rembrandt's large painting of 363x437 cm is famed for transforming a group portrait of a civic militia guards (schutterij or kloveniers) company into a compelling drama energised by light and shadow (tenebrism).
 The title is a misnomer; the painting does not depict a nocturnal scene.

 The Night Watch was completed in 1642 at the peak of the Dutch Golden Age.
 It depicts the eponymous company moving out, led by Captain Frans Banninck Cocq (dressed in black, with a red sash) and his lieutenant, Willem van Ruytenburch (dressed in yellow, with a white sash).
-Behind them, the company's colors are carried by the ensign, Jan Visscher Cornelissen.
+Behind them, the company's colours are carried by the ensign, Jan Visscher Cornelissen.
 Rembrandt incorporated the traditional emblem of the arquebusiers in the figure of the young girl who carries a dead chicken on her belt, referencing the clauweniers (arquebusiers) and a type of drinking horn used at group banquets.

 History

 Commission

-The painting was commissioned around 1639 by Captain Banninck Cocq and seventeen members of his Kloveniers (civic militia guards).
-Eighteen names appear on a shield, painted circa 1715, in the center-right background, as the hired drummer was added to the painting for free.
+The painting was commissioned around 1639 by Frans Banninck Cocq and seventeen members of his civic militia guards (schutterij or kloveniers).
+Eighteen names appear on a shield, painted circa 1715, in the centre-right background, as the hired drummer was added to the painting for free.
 A total of 34 characters appear in the painting.
 Rembrandt was paid 1,600 guilders for the painting (each person paid one hundred), a large sum at the time.
-This was one of a series of seven similar paintings of the militiamen (Schuttersstuk) commissioned during that time from various artists.
+This was one of a series of seven similar paintings of the militiamen (schuttersstuk) commissioned during that time from various artists.

 The painting was commissioned to hang in the banquet hall of the newly built Kloveniersdoelen (Musketeers' Meeting Hall) in Amsterdam.
 Some have suggested that the occasion for Rembrandt's commission and the series of other commissions given to other artists was the visit of the French queen, Marie de' Medici, in 1638.
-Even though she was escaping from her exile from France ordered by her son Louis XIII, the queen's arrival was met with great pageantry.
+Even though she was escaping from her exile from France ordered by her son Louis XIII, the Queen's arrival was met with great pageantry.

 It is thought the painting was completed in a lean-to in Rembrandt's garden as it is too large to fit into his Amsterdam studio.